benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

 Benchmark datasets
 ------------------

-We included a number of datasets which can be used for comparing the performance of embedding and clustering algorithms.
-In case of node level learning these are as follows:
+We included a number of datasets which can be used for comparing the performance of sampling algorithms.
+These are the following:

 - `Twitch user network from the UK. <https://arxiv.org/abs/1909.13021>`_
 - `Wikipedia page-page network with articles about Crocodiles. <https://arxiv.org/abs/1909.13021>`_